prysmaticlabs/documentation/website/docs/wallet/slashing-protection.md

 To protect itself from accidentally being slashed due to some software bug or other problem in a user's system, validator clients keep a small database of data they have previously signed, such as blocks and attestations, to ensure they do not sign a slashable offense in the future.
 You can read more about slashing prevention tips in our blog post [here](https://medium.com/prysmatic-labs/eth2-slashing-prevention-tips-f6faa5025f50).

 **This database is kept, by default, within the validator's wallet directory in a file called validator.db**.
-However, instead of manually copying and dealing with this file, Prysm provides tools to export and import your slashing protection history into a standard format supported by all eth2 clients, such as Lighthouse, Teku, and Nimbus.
+However, instead of manually copying and dealing with this file, Prysm provides tools to export and import your slashing protection history into a standard format supported by all Ethereum consensus clients, such as Lighthouse, Teku, and Nimbus.
 This standard format is useful as well if you want to move your validator between computers securely.
 You can export your slashing protection history from one computer as a file and import it safely into the other.

 ## How to use slashing protection

 Basic slashing protection is **enabled** by default using a database that keeps track of objects your validator has previously signed in order to prevent it from signing the same message again causing a violation and getting slashed.
+If you want to use a more advanced, *remote* slashing protection, see our section on how to use **slasher** [here](/docs/prysm-usage/slasher).

 ## Slashing protection history standard format

-Slashing protection history has been standardized by the eth2 client teams into a common format we all comply with.
+Slashing protection history has been standardized by the Ethereum consensus client teams into a common format we all comply with.
 This standardization is known as [EIP-3076](https://eips.ethereum.org/EIPS/eip-3076), which is a JSON file that looks as follows:

 ```json
 {